 - Build important partnerships in the animal welfare and business community and have opened a dialogue on how we can work together to increase our impact

 - Continue to significantly increase our annual revenue each year.

-Here are just a couple of our special stories to illustrate what we do for the companion animals, pet guardians, and pet protectors of B.C.
+Here are two special stories that illustrate what we do for the companion animals, pet guardians and pet protectors of BC:

 Helping the Animal Welfare Community